Frequently Asked Questions

 A restaurant we worked with identified that a seafood burger containing mixed fish, prawn, crab and lobster, hit the luxury indulgence spot just right, while also delivering the premium price wanted by the venue.
 Emissions down, prices slightly up, and diners feeling they had come to a really classy venue.
 Over a short time there was substantial increase in the seafood burger menu choice by diners

 An easy to understand environment impact label next to the dish also nudges guest towards less impactful options (this is clear in research and real world F&B operations) and provides the buzz of doing good while indulging.
 So no it doesn't and shouldn't have to be a form of hair-shirt sustainability abstinence, people enjoy eating out and small changes such as reducing the high impact foods portion size, mixing exciting additional ingredients, plate layout, or tasty alternatives can deliver great choices.
-As one of our clients reported to us:
+As one of our client chefs told us:

-"Chefs really care about the environment because good quality dining comes from excellent food sourcing with great taste, poor environments create bland food and dishes.
-A good chef rises to the challenges and enjoys the creativity needed to deliver a truly engaging dining experience that takes better care of nature."
+"Chefs really care about the environment because good quality dining comes from sourcing excellent ingredients with great texture and taste.
+Poor environments and conditions creates bland food.
+A good chef rises to the challenges and enjoys the creativity needed to deliver a truly engaging dining experience that also takes better care of nature." ---- (Chef Monty, Sahana Restaurant and Bar)

 Our calculator tracks four key environmental indicators: